port-labs/port-docs/docs/self-service-actions/azure-pipeline/examples/examples.md

 :::note
 Don't forget to replace the placeholders for `YOUR_AZURE_DEVOPS_ORG`, `YOUR_AZURE_DEVOPS_WEBHOOK_NAME`.
 :::

+To learn how to generate an API token to interact with Port, look [here](../../../build-your-software-catalog/sync-data-to-catalog/api/#generate-an-api-token).

 To update the status of the action in Port, use the following API call in your Azure pipeline: